Top 5 4th Quarter Trades of Tr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Truadvice, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Tradewinds Capital Management, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 15.62 and a price-book ratio of 3.81.
+In terms of valuation, SPDR Portfolio S&P 500 Value ETF has a price-earnings ratio of 18.03 and a price-book ratio of 2.50.

-Truadvice, LLC reduced their investment in ARCA:SH by 643,951 shares.
-The trade had a 5.9% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $15.98.
+During the quarter, Tradewinds Capital Management, LLC bought 669,179 shares of ARCA:SCHA for a total holding of 674,955.
+The trade had a 12.62% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Truadvice, LLC bought 225,074 shares of ARCA:ULST for a total holding of 245,580.
-The trade had a 4.85% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $39.7.
+During the quarter, Tradewinds Capital Management, LLC bought 889,123 shares of ARCA:FLRN for a total holding of 1,568,207.
+The trade had a 12.58% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.13.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Truadvice, LLC reduced their investment in ARCA:PSQ by 399,955 shares.
-The trade had a 3.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $14.26.
+Tradewinds Capital Management, LLC reduced their investment in ARCA:EWZ by 929,639 shares.
+The trade had a 11.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.82.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Truadvice, LLC reduced their investment in NAS:QYLD by 325,555 shares.
-The trade had a 3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $15.87.
+Tradewinds Capital Management, LLC reduced their investment in ARCA:XLV by 213,901 shares.
+The trade had a 10.61% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $132.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Recon Capital NASDAQ-100 Covered Call ETF has a price-earnings ratio of 25.57 and a price-book ratio of 6.04.
+In terms of valuation, Health Care Select Sector SPDR has a price-earnings ratio of 22.82 and a price-book ratio of 4.81.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.